 Meek little Rubie had befriended the station hand named Toby and her husband William became insanely jealous.
 As William’s behaviour became more and more erratic, Rubie, Toby and another boundary rider named Dick Griffin planned the family’s escape.
 On July 17 they would wait for William to do his rounds, then Griffin would come for them with his horse and dray.
 But the plan failed when William insisted on taking young Henry with him.
 Just before they left, he talked of maiming Henry with an axe and then he went to the shed and attached one to the side of his saddle.
 Rubie ran for Toby who confronted William and then spent the day tailing the father and son.

-Two days later, after his gruelling journey, Constable Finn found the body of William Henry Lissaman lying face down in the dirt, his death caused by a shotgun blast to his back.
+Two days later, after his long and gruelling journey, Constable Finn found the body of William Henry Lissaman lying face down in the dirt, his death caused by a shotgun blast to his back.
 Toby Stephens had placed a groundsheet over the body then driven to the main station to raise the alarm.
-Little Rubie had finally taken control, but her nightmare was far from over.
+The man was dead but the nightmare was far from over.
 Constable Finn buried the body to preserve it while waiting for the coroner to arrive.
 During this time he arrested Rubie and then they started the journey to Quilpy.
 The three children travelled with them and during the journey had their first glimpse of civilisation.